-- Roast goose for 30 minutes, then baste it with rendered fat, and lower the temperature to 350 °F. Baste it every half hour and cook until meat thermometer reads 165 °F at innermost thigh.
+- Roast goose for 30 minutes, then baste it with rendered fat and lower the temperature to 350°F. Baste it every half hour and cook until the meat thermometer reads 165°F at innermost thigh.

-- During last hour of cooking, tuck fruit skewers under the wings.
+- During the last hour of cooking, tuck fruit skewers under the wings.

-- While goose is cooking, finely chop the shallots for the gravy.
+- While the goose is cooking, finely chop the shallots for the gravy.

 - Remove fruit from the goose cavity and the skewers and place in a serving bowl.

 - Goose should rest at least half an hour before carving.
-If it gets cold, put it in a 450-degree oven for a few minutes to re-crisp the skin.
+If it gets cold, put it in a 450°F oven for a few minutes to re-crisp the skin.

 - Serve with gravy and cooked fruit.

-- Add minced shallots to drippings pan and clarify with splash of Armagnac or cognac.
+- Add minced shallots to drippings pan and clarify with a splash of Armagnac or cognac.

 - Cook off the alcohol and add demi-glace (can be purchased from gourmet stores), or substitute with a reduced chicken stock, and a heaping tablespoon of apricot jam.